 After that, if a balance remains, the lender will turn to the cosigner to keep making the monthly payments.

-And if there is no cosigner, the lender may turn to your spouse, but only if two things are true.
+If there is no cosigner, the lender may turn to your spouse, but only if 2 things are true.

-First, you must live in a community property state:
+First, the spouse must live in a community property state:

 - Alaska (optional community property)

 - New Mexico

 Second, the borrower must have taken out the loans during the marriage.
 Your spouse usually isn't liable for student loans you borrowed before you married.

 If you cosigned or borrowed a private loan, consider sheltering your assets in a trust or getting an insurance policy beforehand to help pay for the loans after death.

 Will my parents or spouse have to pay taxes on a discharged student loan?
 No, as of 2017, no one has to pay taxes on student loans discharged due to death.

 Recent changes to tax laws impacting student loans